![]() | ||||||||||||||||||||||||

 6) Undyed diesel fuel used by refrigeration units that are permanently mounted to a semitrailer, as defined in Section 1.28 of the Law, wherein the refrigeration units have a fuel supply system dedicated solely for the operation of the refrigeration units.

 7) Undyed diesel fuel used by power take-off equipment as defined in Section 1.27 of the Law.
 Claims shall be based upon actual consumption of undyed diesel fuel.
 The maximum amount of undyed diesel fuel that may be claimed for refund under this Section, however, is 25% of the fuel consumed, unless prior to submission of the claim the claimant submits a specific study conducted by the claimant and approved by the Department for claims in excess of this amount.
-Such approved studies shall be valid for 2 years after the date of approval.
+Approved studies shall be valid for 2 years after the date of approval.
+However, upon petition of a taxpayer, the Department may approve an extension of a previously approved study for no more than 2 years.
+No study may be relied upon for a total of more than 4 years.

-8) Claims for taxes paid on and after January 1, 2001 are no longer authorized for commercial vehicles unless the commercial vehicle falls within the definition of a "commercial motor vehicle", as provided in Section 500.100 of this Part and the claim is eligible for refund under subsection (k)(4), or the claim is eligible for refund under any of the other provisions of this subsection (k).
+8) Claims for taxes paid on and after January 1, 2001 are not authorized for commercial vehicles unless the commercial vehicle falls within the definition of a "commercial motor vehicle", as provided in Section 500.100 of this Part and the claim is eligible for refund under subsection (j)(4), or the claim is eligible for refund under any of the other provisions of this subsection (j).